samueloladosu37/fusion360-sample-modeling/README.md

 ## 📌 About

-While learning Fusion 360, I created these models to understand mechanical design principles, prototyping, and integration with electronics.
+While learning Fusion 360 through a 30-day challenge, I created these models to explore and understand various features of the software — from parametric design and assembly modeling to rendering and exporting for manufacturing.
 These designs reflect both my learning journey and my engineering curiosity.
 Most of the files are in `.f3d` (Fusion archive) and `.stl` (printable) formats.

 ---

 ## 📂 Design Projects